metaterminal/metaterminal.fyi/content/dude-spotter.md

 ### What am I looking at?

-The Dude Spotter team works to find and preserve Dudes in funky places in central Providence and College Hill.
+The Dude Spotter team works to find and preserve Dudes in funky places around central Providence and College Hill.

 Dudes are an **endangered species** of clay creature; they are attracted to places of quiet studiousness and contemplative imagination.
 If you have found one, count yourself lucky.
 Once a common sight among the bookshelves and study spaces of New England, now their habitat is a scant few square miles of Providence ground.